Maxwell Fuzhou Oyster Cake

 Is Maxwell Fuzhou Oyster Cake good for a special occasion?

 Only if the occasion fits a street-food, $-tier Singapore stop.
-The verified facts do not confirm a formal special-occasion restaurant experience.
+It does not offer a formal special-occasion restaurant experience.

 Is midday or evening better at Maxwell Fuzhou Oyster Cake?

-Either can work on operating days because the verified hours are 9 AM to 8 PM Monday through Saturday.
+Either can work on operating days because its hours are 9 AM to 8 PM Monday through Saturday.
 It is closed on Sunday.